MEMBERS OF THE EUROPEAN WRITERS’ COUNCIL

 - The identity of the author of educational books and materials

-The members of Swedish writers of educational create teaching materials in all subjects for all levels and with all publishers.
-Click here for Information about membership and application forms.
+The members of The Swedish Association of Educational Writers are authors of teaching materials in all subjects for all levels, from pre-school to university.
+Click here for information about membership.

 The Swedish Writers’ Union – Sveriges Författarförbund (SFF)